-The ultimate gift guide for artists….I finally have it!
-Do you wonder what kind of gifts are great to give to a budding artiste who loves to paint?
+The ultimate gift guide for artisans and craftspeople…I finally have it!
+Do you wonder what kind of gifts are great to give to a budding artiste who loves to paint, or work with clay, or wood?
 Well look no further as I’m here to give you the straight dope on things yours truly has received over the years and how it can inspire some new gift ideas.

 In the past I used to give people prints of my work for special occasions, but that’s only a starting point.
 Think along the lines of funny, or useful, or endearing.
 Now without further ado I present to you my list of ideas .